automatika-robotics/kompass/docs/tutorials/point_navigation.md

 ## Step 1: Setup your robot

-The first step to start navigating is to configure the robot the will use the navigation system.
+The first step to start navigating is to [configure the robot](../navigation/robot.md) that will use the navigation system.
 Kompass provides a `RobotConfig` primitive where you can add the robot motion model (ACKERMANN, OMNI, DIFFERENTIAL_DRIVE), the robot geometry parameters and the robot control limits.
 Lets see how that looks like in code.

 ```python
 import numpy as np